brnrdog/gulp-project-template/README.md

 - SOON: Runs Mocha tests

-## Structure
+### Structure

-A sample project strucutre could be:
+A sample project strucutre would be:

 ```
 |-- app